lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 We've made implementing that as easy as possible with our Open Source security framework [LunaSec](https://www.lunasec.io/docs/pages/overview/introduction/).
 It works inside web apps, embedding an additional layer of isolation around the most sensitive data.
 Please leave us a star [on GitHub](https://github.com/lunasec-io/lunasec-monorepo).

+## Known Bad Advice

+The following are all pieces of advice we've seen thrown around online that are misguided and dangerous.
+If you see advice online that contains any of the following, we please ask you to share this post with the authors to help limit the fallout from Log4Shell.

+### Updating Java is insufficient

+There are many reports online that only certain Java versions are affected and that you're safe if you're on a newer Java version.
+Even on newer versions, it's still possible for an attacker to [instantiate local classes](https://www.veracode.com/blog/research/exploiting-jndi-injections-java) on the server to trigger an exploit.
+And, even if no exploits are found right away, it still enables a Denial-of-Service attack when you're using a vulnerable version of log4j.

+We believe it's likely only a matter of time before all current Java versions are impacted when running a vulnerable version of log4j.
+Just upgrading your Java version is insufficient, and you should not rely on this as a long-term defense against exploitation.

+### A WAF will not save you from Log4Shell

+The Log4Shell vulnerability can _not_ be entirely mitigated by using a WAF (Web Application Firewall) because it _does not_ require your usage of it to be *publicly accessible*.
+Internal Data Pipelines, like Hadoop and Spark, and Desktop apps like the [NSA's Ghidra](https://twitter.com/NSA_CSDirector/status/1469305071116636167) will still be vulnerable.

+In addition, there is no simple way to "filter out" malicious requests with a simple WAF rule because Log4Shell payloads may be nested.
+(See [this GitHub](https://github.com/Puliczek/CVE-2021-44228-PoC-log4j-bypass-words) for examples)

+If you are using a vulnerable version of log4j, the only secure way to mitigate Log4Shell is through one of the strategies detailed above.

+### Updating individual log statements isn't a complete fix

+_This only applies to log4j versions `>= 2.7.0`, older versions don't support it_

+Some people online are suggesting updating your logging statements from `%m` to `%m{nolookupzz}` to mitigate this**.

+We do not recommend you follow this strategy.
+Even if you manage to patch your application 100% today, you will still likely accidentally add a `%m` again in the future and _then you will be vulnerable again_.

+In addition, it's possible to miss a line in your logging statements or if have a dependency that is using log4j with `%m` without you realizing.
+If either happens _you will still be vulnerable_.

+We're strong advocates of a "[Secure by Default](#what-is-secure-by-default)" mentality with software, and we recommend you follow one of the other mitigations instead.

+_**: The string is intentionally wrong here to prevent blind copy-pasting._

 ### Resources